evangraan/ftse_trend_analysis/README.md

 # ETL on FTSE 100 data

-Use the etl.py script (it operates on the aggregate.csv file) and provide the column number and the desired filename:
+Use the etl.sh script (it operates on the aggregate.csv file) and provide the column number and the desired filename:

 ```
 ./etl.sh 1 ftse100.csv